WOWTOOL/Old-Trinitycore-Revisions-Authentication-bypass-fix/README.md

 # credit
 Credit for the initial discovery goes to Chaosvex.
-Credit for the discovery of method two goes to Daemon of nostalrius.org, who found the second issue when he and I were discussing the first one.
+Credit for the discovery of method two goes to Daemon of nostalrius.org, who found the second issue when he and namreeb were discussing the first one.
 And me for updating the code to work with trinitycore revisions between 2013 - 2014.